vegaprotocol/vega/UPGRADING.md

 #### Deprecations

-`IssueSignatures` is no longer a validator command and is now protected by the spam engine.
+`IssueSignatures` is no longer a validator command and is now protected by the spam protection engine.

 ### VegaWallet